Mak1ma-xx/mak1ma-xx.github.io/Tokyo_Ghoul_(CTF).md

 <img width="371" alt="Screenshot 2023-07-18 at 12 53 43" src="https://github.com/Mak1ma-xx/mak1ma-xx.tryhackme_writeups/assets/106231648/64d77ea8-5f5d-4aa4-aca9-ad7df1aad897">

 This is Morse code and we need to crack it.
 You can search for any Morse decoder, I'm using CyberChef.
-After decoding we can see Base 64 code lets decode it too.
+After decoding we can see Hex and after Base 64 code lets decode it too.

 <img width="765" alt="Screenshot 2023-07-19 at 11 12 54" src="https://github.com/Mak1ma-xx/mak1ma-xx.tryhackme_writeups/assets/106231648/db01b12e-e4b0-421f-90d5-a6256369b819">